 The Target Column parameter builds an association between the field in the file specified in the SUI Columns parameter and the dimension name in the EPM application.
 In this example, the Dimension name is Entity.

 Following the dimension field (Entity) is the list of fields from the input file that contain the data to be loaded.
-In this example, we have a single data column with a header of Jan; however, multiple columns can be specified if the input file contains multiple columns of data.
+In this example, there is a single data column with a header of Jan.
+However, multiple columns can be specified if the input file contains multiple columns of data.

 As noted previously, the headers of the data columns must match a dimension member in the application in order for the data to load properly.
 In this example, Jan is a member of the Period dimension.